apache/skywalking/docs/en/setup/backend/backend-alarm.md

 ## Rules
 **There are two types of rules: individual rules and composite rules.
 A composite rule is a combination of individual rules.**
 ### Individual rules
-An alarm rule is made up of the following elements:
+An alerting rule is made up of the following elements:
 - **Rule name**.
 A unique name shown in the alarm message.
 It must end with `_rule`.
 - **Metrics name**.
 This is also the metrics name in the OAL script.
 Only long, double, int types are supported.
 See the [list of all potential metrics name](#list-of-all-potential-metrics-name).
 Events can also be configured as the source